ChiralBehaviors/Ultrastructure/README.md

 An implementation of Ultrastructure

-See the [Ultrastrsucture Wiki](https://github.com/ChiralBehaviors/Ultrastructure/wiki) for moar information
+See the [Ultrastructure Wiki](https://github.com/ChiralBehaviors/Ultrastructure/wiki) for moar information

 ==============